ProfessorKazarinoff/jupyterhub-engr101/docs/docs/jupyterlab_default_interface.md

 The JupyterLab interface is the newest Jupyter notebook interface created by the Jupyter project team.
 The JupyterLab interface includes a file browser in the left-hand side and the option of splitting up a window to show multiple notebooks.

-Setting the JupyterLab interface as default is as simple as adding a custom url to the ```jupyterhub_config.py``` file.
+Setting the JupyterLab interface as default is as simple as adding a custom URL to the ```jupyterhub_config.py``` file.
 If JupyterLab is the default interface, it is also helpful to add the JupyterHub extension for the JupyterLab interface.
 This extension adds the [Stop Server] and [Start Server] buttons to JupyterLab under a [Hub] menu item.

 <br>